VEHICLE MAINTENANCE GUIDE

-Remember: even if you're not using it, your vehicle must remain insured unless you make a Statutory Off Road Notification (SORN) but you can only do this if the car if kept off the road.
+Remember: even if you're not using it, your car or van must remain insured unless you make a Statutory Off Road Notification (SORN) but you can only do this if the car is kept off the road.

-Although cars are made to be driven, with good maintenance it should be okay.
-If your car is being left unused bear in mind the following:
+Although cars are made to be driven, with good maintenance you should be okay.
+If your car or van is being left unused bear in mind the following:

 Fuel.
 Top up with fuel before leaving your car parked up for a long period of time.